cgpeanut/GCP-DevOps-SRE-Part1/README.md

      - SRE System
      - CI/CD and the tools to implemenmt it
      - Operations in the Google Cloud and the tools to manage them
-     - How to put it all together andpass the exam
+     - How to put it all together and pass the exam

 - Class SRE Implements DevOps
 - SRE is a specific way to do DevOps